 All of these challenges come into play when an electronic document appears to be either altered or missing from a party’s evidence.
 Rather than requiring that the party conduct a physical search, or having a forensic examiner look at the physical document to determine whether it is an original or has been altered, with electronic documents, such situations often require searches of entire electronic devices and access to peoples’ personal accounts.

-Courts have had to deal with how to apply Discovery rules to electronic evidence, including how to determine when the court will order that someone provide access to their electronic accounts and/or devices such that they can be inspected.
+Courts and employment lawyers have had to deal with how to apply Discovery rules to electronic evidence, including how to determine when the court will order that someone provide access to their electronic accounts and/or devices such that they can be inspected.
 In Frangione v Vandongen et al, 2010 ONSC 2823 [Frangione], the Ontario Superior Court of Justice summarized the law on orders to inspect electronic devices.

 First, under Rule 30.06 of the Rules of Civil Procedure, O. Reg.
 575/07, s.
 6 (1) (the “Rules”), the court may order production or inspection of a document where it is satisfied “by any evidence” that a relevant document in a party’s possession, control or power may have been omitted.
 Therefore, the first consideration is whether the missing document is evidence that a document is both relevant and missing.
 In Leduc v.
 Roman, 2009 CanLII 6838, the Superior Court affirmed that mere speculation that a relevant document is missing is not sufficient.
 There must be some actual evidence of the fact.

 Second, Ontario courts have confirmed that the definition of “document” includes data stored electronically, meaning that that court can order production of things like metadata.